-- Applicants for communities that are not chosen during an application period may reapply during a subsequent application period. - Applicants can also use the Oregon Department of Education site, https://www.ode.state.or.us/sfda/reports/r0061select.asp to find out what percentage of students are eligible for free and reduced lunch at a school.
-Data from the past two complete school years is acceptable. - Applicants are required to communicate with the school district staff and the affected road authority while applying for the program to ensure participation once the community is selected.
+- Applicants for communities that are not chosen during an application period may reapply during a subsequent application period. - Information about a school's student income and other data sets can be found at https://geo.maps.arcgis.com/apps/webappviewer/index.html?id=33d00a3d7181433d85abfce78 b8ae879 - Applicants are required to communicate with the school district staff and the affected road authority while applying for the program to ensure participation once the community is selected.